Sunday, May 17, 2026

 1. Identity & Access Management (IAM)

-This category establishes who is moving and what level of "keys" they need in the new environment.
+Identity establishes who is moving and what level of "keys" they need in the new environment.

 • Primary Identity Provider (IdP): (e.g., Okta, Azure AD, Google Workspace).